FelixOnline/v2/content/articles/2013-10-12-armchair-techno.md

 subtitle: >
   Simon Hunter reviews Nicholas Jaarʼs Barbican Spectacular
 date: "2013-10-12 00:31:45 +0100"

 # Attributes from Felix Online V1
 id: "3838"
 old_path: /music/3838/armchair-techno
 aliases:
  - /music/3838/armchair-techno
+imported: true
+comments:
+ - Hello I just realise that I found pcferet images for my dissertation Would you mind if I use this images for my Phd dissertation I will mentioned on the dissertation who took this images Also the date on the images 04102010 is that Rons writing or yours If you could help me on this it will be great Thank you very muchSuaHello I just realise that I found pecefrt images for my dissertation Would you mind if I use this images for my Phd dissertation I will mentioned on the dissertation who took this images Also the date on the images 04102010 is that Rons writing or yours If you could help me on this it will be great Thank you very muchSua

 # Article Taxonomies
 categories:
  - music
 tags:
+authors:
+ - jal08

+# Homepage control params
 headline: true
 featured: true